KassieKitsune/pkPrism/README.md

-# pkPrism
+# pkPrism : PluralKit Integrations for Vencord
-Loosely inspired by [Pluralchum](https://github.com/estroBiologist/pluralchum), pkPrism is a Vencord plugin that displays PluralKit members' names in color according to their profile settings.
+Loosely inspired by [Pluralchum](https://github.com/estroBiologist/pluralchum), pkPrism aims to provide useful QoL and customization integrations for PluralKit and Vencord.

 # Installation
 ## Option A: Build Vencord from Source